Have you accidentally clipped your dog’s quick? Don’t stress! We’ve all been there. That sudden yelp and the sight of red can be terrifying.

 Use a clean cloth or gauze pad to gently but firmly press on the bleeding nail to stop the bleeding.

-Hold the pressure steady for about 2-3 minutes.
-This will help the blood to clot and can stop the bleeding.
+Hold the pressure steady for 2-3 minutes.
+This will help the blood clot and stop the bleeding.

 Use Styptic Powder